 You can visit our status page to see Float’s current status and announcements of upcoming and in-progress maintenance work.
 You can also subscribe to receive updates on Float's status.

-📝Note: If you ever experience trouble accessing/using Float and there is no active incident reported on the status page, feel free to contact our support team.
+📝Note: If you ever experience trouble accessing/using Float and there is no active incident reported on the status page, please contact our support team at email@example.com.

 Impact on integrations

 Integrations are usually unaffected by these types of changes.
 We plan far ahead for maintenance, and if we do find that integrations might be impacted, we will deliver plans to remediate any problems during maintenance.

 It’s unlikely that you will see any impact after the maintenance has been completed.

 The windows we aim to perform maintenance are as follows:

 Saturdays and Sundays